 Pitta comes from the element of Fire.
-Because of that it governs all heat, metabolism and transformation in the mind and body.
+Because of that, it governs all heat, metabolism and transformation in the mind and body.
 It controls how we digest foods, the metabolism in the whole body right down to the cellular metabolism.
-It also controls how we metabolize our sensory perceptions, and how we discriminate between right and wrong.
+It also controls how we metabolise our sensory perceptions and discriminate between right and wrong.

 Pitta also governs the important digestive “Agnis” or fires of the body.
 Pitta can be easily out of balance in summer.

 Qualities of Pitta are: Hot, light, intense, penetrating, pungent and sharp.